5skyes/resolume-plugs/README.md

 - Reaction Diffusion (v1.4) [Source] : A versitile, feature-rich (read:heavy) generator implementing a reaction-diffusion inspired feedback system.
 This is essentially the effect on top of a light weight perlin noise generator.
 Having more than a couple concurent instances makes our 3090 chug.
 Use with caution.
 Some settings (thresholds especially) can easily black the output.

-- (th)Recolor (v5) [Effect] : A lightweight recolor effect that gamut maps three colors onto the incoming video stream.
+- R3color (v5) [Effect] : A lightweight recolor effect that gamut maps three colors onto the incoming video stream.
 Includes a phasor, gamut warping, hue expansion, gamut clipping, and step smoothing.